mr3zas/Mikrotik-on-Linux/README.md

 # Introduction:
-With this script, you can automatically install Mikrotik chr by inserting a download link: Mikrotik Download Page
+With this script, you can automatically install Mikrotik CHR by inserting a download link: Mikrotik Download Page

-# How to Install,
+# How it works